-- 1. Summarize general building and functional trends within the project area: commercial, residential, urban, rural, etc. - 2.
-Summarize the age, style, and condition of the resources within the project area, including surveyed and un-surveyed properties.
-The matrix is designed to summarize this information, not to replace this narrative description. - 3.
-Describe in greater detail any National Register eligible individual properties or historic districts.
+1. Summarize general trends within the project area: commercial, residential, urban, rural, etc.

+2. Summarize the age, style, and condition of the resources within the project area, including surveyed and un-surveyed properties.
+The matrix is designed to summarize this information, not to replace the narrative description.

+3. Describe in greater detail any eligible individual properties or historic districts.